unshittify-org/unshittify-org.github.io/index.md

     # image_caption: "Image courtesy of [Unsplash](https://unsplash.com/)"
     alt: "placeholder image 1"
     title: "Our Home"
-    excerpt: "A blog discussing the work we've done to counter the enshittification in our home."
+    excerpt: "A blog discussing the work done to counter the enshittification in our home."
   - image_path: assets/logos/Header.png
     alt: "placeholder image 2"
     title: "The Outhouse"